uncharted-causemos/wm-docs/docs/projections.md

 title: "View projections"
 ---

-The Projections view allows you to understand recent and future trends in each of your model's datasets, concepts, and the overall priority.
+You can use the Projections view to understand recent and future trends in each of your model's datasets, concepts, and the overall priority.
 You can use it to compare countries or "what-if" scenarios.

 ![](img/projections/projections.png)

 ??? list "To open the projections"

-    * Click **See results** on the overall priority.
+    * Click **View projections**.

 ## Understand projections

-The projections for each concept are based on the datasets attached to them or their children.
+The projections for each concept draws on the datasets attached to them or their children.

 - Projections for datasets are extrapolated (estimated beyond the range of historical values) and interpolated (estimated to fill in the gaps between historical values).
 - Projections for concepts without datasets are a weighted sum of their children.

 ??? info "How projections work in Causemos"

-    Causemos uses a [Holt-Winters seasonal method](https://otexts.com/fpp2/holt-winters.html) :octicons-link-external-16:{ title="External link" alt="External link" } to project datasets.
-This method looks at three components of the dataset's past behavior:
+    To project a dataset into the future, Causemos produces various estimates of three components of the dataset's past behavior:

-    + The **level** represents the dataset's average overall behavior over the whole time period.
+    + **Level**: Average overall behavior over the whole time period.
-    + The **trend** represents the dataset's long-term change (increasing or decreasing) over time.
+    + **Trend**: Long-term change (up or down) over time.
-    + The **seasonality** represents the dataset's repeating patterns that occur at regular intervals.
+    + **Seasonality**: Repeating patterns that occur at regular intervals.

-    The system produces one projection for each component of past behavior.
-The projection that appears on the concept is the one that best fits the past behavior of the dataset.
+    The system then uses these estimates in many different combinations to create thousands of projections.
+The projection that best fits the past behavior of the dataset appears on the concept card.

+    ### Learn more:

+    To calculate the thousands of candidate projections, Causemos uses both of the following methods:

+    - [Holt's linear trend method](https://otexts.com/fpp2/holt.html) :octicons-link-external-16:{ title="External link" alt="External link" }
+    - [Holt-Winters seasonal method](https://otexts.com/fpp2/holt-winters.html) :octicons-link-external-16:{ title="External link" alt="External link" }

-Then legend below the projections shows whether the data comes directly from the dataset or is interpolated/extrapolated.
-It also indicates how to tell if the datasets are outdated or insufficient for accurate projections.
+The legend below the projections shows whether the data comes directly from the dataset or is interpolated or extrapolated.
+Warnings on the dataset nodes indicate whether the datasets are outdated or insufficient for accurate projections.

 ![](img/projections/legend.png)